-The infrared (IrDA) communication port allows convenient wireless data communication with infrared-equipped devices or computers.
+The infrared (IrDA) communication port allows convenient wireless data communication with infrared-equipped devices or computers up to 4Mbits/sec.
 This allows easy wireless synchronization with PDAs or mobile phones and even wireless printing to printers.
-If your office supports IrDA networking, you can have wireless connection to a network anywhere provided there is a direct line of sight to an IrDA node.
 Small offices can use IrDA technology to share a printer between several closely placed Notebook PCs and even send files to each other without a network.